How Much Does a Dog Ultrasound Cost?

 Does Pet Insurance Cover Ultrasounds for Dogs?

 Whether it’s a routine check or something more crucial, the bill is the last thing any pet parent wants to worry about when their dog needs an ultrasound.
-Fortunately, pet insurance could help cover the cost of the procedure.2
+Fortunately, pet insurance could help you cover the cost of the procedure.
+Consider Dandelion, a Boston terrier from Louisville, KY.
+Dandelion’s pet parents brought her to the vet when they suspected she ate a sock.
+The vet did an ultrasound, and MetLife Pet covered $315 of the $350 bill.4

-How much you can expect to save depends on the premium, deductible, and reimbursement rate of your plan.
-MetLife Pet Insurance offers policies for as low as $15 per month and reimbursement rates up to 100%.
-That could mean a whole heap of savings for you and your pup.
-Find out more with a free dog insurance quote today.
+How much you can expect to save depends on the premium, deductible,5 and reimbursement rate of your plan.
+MetLife Pet Insurance offers policies starting at $16 per month for one dog and reimbursement rates up to 90%.6,7 That could mean a whole heap of savings for you and your pup.
+Find out more by getting a free quote today.